15+ Eye-catching Flowers that Start with H With Pictures

 The most famous name of Helianthus is sunflower, which belongs to the Asteraceae family.
 They are usually perennial and biennial flowering plants.
 Sunflowers are known for their significant, bright yellow flowers resembling the sun and their ability to follow its journey.

 Full sunlight and well-drained soil are necessary for sunflower planting.
-Apart from the apparent reason for their beauty and attractive looks, they are planted not just for aesthetic appeal but also for oil extraction and edible seeds.
+They are planted not just for aesthetic appeal but also for oil extraction and edible seeds.
+Sunflowers can only thrive in summer because they need full sun and good drainage when planted in soil.

 Heliootrop

+The heliotrope flower attracts butterflies, hummingbirds, and other insect pollinators.
 They are highly poisonous to cats and dogs as well as to humans.
-It is believed that they have anti-inflammatory, antibacterial, and analgesic properties.
+It is believed that they have anti-inflammatory,ย antibacterial, and analgesic properties.

 Scientific Name | Heliotropium arborescens |